 Cat’s work is multi-disciplinary and always created in an intuitive, devised, collaborative process.
 She has found herself constantly circling around the theme and embodiment of connection: how to find different ways, often in different spaces, to bring audiences into a playful encounter with performers.
 As Founder/Artistic Director of storytelling company TailSpin, she curated and ran the monthly storytelling evening - Night of the Storyteller- and annual festival - The Story Bazaar - in London for 5 years, alongside collaborator Bel Sherlock.
 TailSpin events created communal space for sharing story and experimenting with form and became a strong community hub for artists and audience.

-Photo by Adi Weinberg
+Photo by Jonas Zeidler

 Cat’s work – and life – is strongly influenced by story, storycarrying and storytelling – from the personal to the mythic, the individual to the collective.
 She is never-endingly curious about how we might embody story and metaphor, how we can re-story ourselves and re-vivify our imaginations in what her teacher Martin Shaw has called the current “pandemic of the literal”.